 - Deliver genuine, customer-centric experiences

 Know who you are

 Positive influence starts with knowing who you are and what you stand for (your brand essence), which is no easy task.
-You need to ask yourself difficult questions, gain consensus about your organizational values and traits, and activate your brand across teams, locations, and channels.
+You need to ask yourself difficult questions, gain consensus about your organizational values and traits, and display your personality across teams, locations, and channels.

 To make sure everyone is on the same page about who you are, ask your leadership team these types of questions:

 - What three words would you use to describe how your organization should always behave?
-And what three words describe how you should never behave?
+What three words describe how you should never behave?
 Then distill a common list of three for each category that you all agree on.

 - What are three meaningful stories you can share with your audiences that truly encompass the essence of your brand?
 Don’t tell a big, crazy story to get people’s attention.
 Make it real.

 You need to know your audience and what they truly want from you to ensure that your brand essence resonates.
 Ask yourself these types of questions:

 - Who are your core audiences today?
 Maybe you used to serve small businesses, but now you serve mid-size or enterprise businesses.
 Identify and agree on your target audiences today.